 Promotional Marketing, Advertising and Sales Practices

 We adhere to a general obligation to ensure that advertising and promotional material is not misleading and complies with the Advertising Standards Authority’s (ASA) Code of Conduct and any other relevant codes.

 We undertake to resolve defective services or products in the following way:

-- Through a first point of contact though our help desk.
+Through a first point of contact though our support desk.

 The Code of conduct is printed in English, and will be made available in any official language if you genuinely require it.